Musical Genres – Discover the most listened to ones

 From the works of Mozart, Beethoven, Bach and many others, classical music is an art form that stands out among all other genres.

-It has been studied by composers and musicians for hundreds of years, and its influence can be seen throughout the world today.
+It has been studied by composers and musicians for hundreds of years, and its influence can be seen all over the world today.

 Although it may seem intimidating at first due to its complexity, listening to classical music can offer listeners a unique experience unlike any other genre.

-Its intricate layers allow for deep analysis on one level while providing a calming soundscape on another level.
+Its intricate layers allow for deep analysis on one level, while providing a calming soundscape on another.

 Whether you're interested in understanding more about great composers or simply want to relax with beautiful melodies and harmonies, classical music offers something for everyone.